-Rev. Summerville has been committed to serving people since his childhood.
-Inspired by the election of the first Black Attorney General, Roland Burris, in the state of Illinois, William involved himself in the political camp “Boys’ State” in Illinois, where he was elected as the Attorney General.
-Then off to college, where Rev. Summerville involved himself in the Illinois Eagle Scout Citizenship Program to be elected as the Governor.
+Then off to college, Rev. Summerville involved himself in the Illinois Eagle Scout Citizenship Program where he was elected as the Governor.
 He later joined the internationally recognized fraternity, Phi Beta Sigma, Inc., which is known for the ideals of Brotherhood, Scholarship, and Service among the infamous “Divine Nine” of Black Greek-lettered organizations.

 Upon completing college and acknowledging a call to professional ministry, Rev. Summerville went on to seminary at Garrett-Evangelical Theological Seminary, on the campus of Northwestern University, Evanston, Illinois.
-He joined the Chaplain Candidate Program of the US Air Force Reserves commissioned as a Second Lieutenant in his first year of seminary.
-During his second year of seminary, he was assigned as Student Pastor of the Historic Liberty Baptist Church, where this church was only one of two Black Baptist churches that ‘accepted’ both the message and movement of the late Rev. Dr. Martin Luther King, Jr. All the while throughout his three years of seminary, he became involved and connected to the Trinity United Church of Christ Ministers in Training program led by now Emeritus Pastor, Rev. Dr. Jeremiah A. Wright, Jr.
+In his first year of seminary, he joined the Chaplain Candidate Program of the US Air Force Reserves commissioned as a Second Lieutenant.
+During his second year of seminary, he was assigned as Student Pastor of the Historic Liberty Baptist Church: one of the only two Black Baptist churches in Chicago, Illinois that accepted both the message and movement of the late Rev. Dr. Martin Luther King, Jr. Throughout his three years of seminary, he was involved with the Trinity United Church of Christ Ministers in Training program led by, now Emeritus Pastor, Rev. Dr. Jeremiah A. Wright, Jr.

 Rev. Summerville’s mission to serve the people stems from personal hardships.
 After graduating from seminary, he was saddled with substantial student debt.
-He got married a year after seminary to be later divorced shortly after moving to California.
+Although he got married a year after seminary, shortly after moving to California three years later, they got divorced.
 The divorce led to William being homeless, unemployed, fathering a child out of wedlock, and losing his will to even exist.